The KCPA Audio Visual Competition.

 - Don’t place a limit to the number of times a sequence may be played.

-- The Competition will be played through “VideoLan” media player software on a digital projector with a resolution of 1920 x 1080px ( it is recommended that image sizes do not exceed the projector’s output) if the size is smaller (such as 1024 x 768 or 1400 X 1050) then it will project smaller with a black background.
-A Windows computer and sound system will be provided by the organising club to run the Competition.
+- The Competition will be played through “VideoLan” media player software on a digital projector with a resolution of 1920 x 1080px ( it is recommended that image sizes do not exceed the projector’s output).
+If the size is smaller (such as 1024 x 768 or 1400 x 1050) then it will project smaller with a black background.
+A Windows computer and sound system will be provided by the KCPA to run the Competition.

 - Alternatively, sequences may be burned to CD/DVD, indelibly labelled with your name and the title(s).
 All sequences will be copied to the Hard Drive for projection.
 Any CD/DVDs submitted will be available for collection before the start of the competition: If not collected, they will be destroyed.

-Event entry fees shall be determined by the KCPA and the organising Associate and shall be paid with each Associate’s entry.
+Event entry fees are determined by the KCPA and should be paid with each member’s entry.

 Entry form and fee (if by cheque) must reach the nominated person by the closing date.
-For the 2018 competition the date is 28th September 2018.
+For the 2019 competition, the date is Sunday 15th September 2019.

 The organisers reserve the right to refuse entry to sequences that they may consider, in their absolute discretion, to be undesirable, unsuitable or incorrectly programmed for projection at the event.